KeeghanM/merge-alerts/README.md

 6. Copy the URL provided
 7. Go to your repository settings and add a new webhook
 8. Paste the URL you copied into the new webhook URL field
-9. Select the events you want to monitor (usually just "push" or "merge")
+9. Select application/json as the content type & "push" as the event
 10. Done!
 You will now receive an email notification when a merge is made to the specified branch.

 Note: The alert doesn't know about the repository, so you can use the same URL for multiple repositories.
 Provided the branch name is the same!